Ged-Miner/ai-tutor-v2/README.md

 # AI Tutor 2.0

-An educational web application that integrates with Chrome extension to automatically create AI-powered lesson chat rooms from live classroom transcripts.
+An educational web application that receives incoming class transcripts, generates lesson summaries, and facilitates AI-powered chat partners for students to receive guidance specifically about their courses.

 ## Tech Stack